Free skate ramp plans skate boarder

 Screws

 I seem to have left screw details out of most of the plans (sorry).
-Use 2.5 inch deck screws except the plywood.
+Use 2.5 inch deck screws except for the plywood.
 For the surface plywood you can use drywall screws around 1.5 inches (these are less expensive), and note that you do not have to put a ton of screws into the bottom layers of plywood, just make sure to put a lot of deck screws on the top surface, which will hold all the layers down.

 Bending the Surface Plywood